tkjaergaardchem/LSDaltonGUI/README.md

 ## Icons

-Icons have been imported from https://github.com/yusukekamiyamane/fugue-icons
+Icons have been imported from Fugue Icons (https://github.com/yusukekamiyamane/fugue-icons)